dim-lang/dim/README.md

 # fastype

-fastype - a modern text editor for fast typing.
+fastype - a modern text editor for speed.

 ## What's fastype?